-It has been a long time since they published a new Alex Rider novel, and I haven’t had a chance to read this one yet, so I don’t know if it features codes or ciphers, but as AH tweeted, “Alex Rider loves codes and ciphers!”
+It has been a long time since they published a new Alex Rider novel, and it seemed just perfect that the latest volume came out the same day the Special Edition Cipher Challenge launched back in March.
+As AH tweeted, “Alex Rider loves codes and ciphers!”

 The Book Brothers are also big fans.
 For those who enjoy AH’s twisted sense of humour (which was also evident in his TV series Midsomer Murders) you might like to try his Diamond Brothers series.
 The Book Brothers reviewed The Falcon’s Malteser, and as an extra special treat, AH has made a new story, Where Seagulls Dare, freely available to keep us all amused during the lockdown.